Simple loop actions

 Screenshot of the completed workspace loop example.

-Note that both reading the email address, and writing the expense amount (actions 5 and 7) require the use of the loop index variable.
-This ensures that each repetition of the loop will access a different row in the Excel file.
+Both reading the email address, and writing the expense amount (actions 5 and 7) require the use of the loop index variable.
+This ensures that each repetition of the loop accesses a different row in the Excel file.